kaneshak79/React-App-Cart/README.md

 The modal displays:

-List of cart items
+List of cart items,
-Remove button for each item
+Remove button for each item,
 Cart becomes empty when all items are removed.

 📱 Responsive Design